 Unit Enrolment at Overseas Tertiary Institutions through the Exchange Program Study Abroad

 Students are advised to begin planning for their Study Abroad experience during their first year of study.
-It is recommended that students complete General Electives while on exchange as these credits are easier to transfer towards their Murdoch University Degree.
+It is recommended that students complete General Electives while on exchange as these are easier to credit towards their Murdoch University Degree.
 Students may also study Core Units and Specified Electives overseas.
 However, it is the student’s responsibility to research for appropriate substitutes or equivalents and have these approved by the Academic Chair.

 To be eligible to study abroad, students should have completed at least one year of full-time study (or part-time equivalent) at a tertiary institution of which at least 12 credit points must be from Murdoch University, have a minimum of a Credit grade average and be good ambassadors for the University.